kantonopoulos/sciviz/docs/aesthetics.md

 - `xticks`, `yticks`: These arguments likely specify the tick locations on the x-axis and y-axis, respectively.
 None means the tick locations will be determined automatically.
 - `xticks_angle`, `yticks_angle`: These arguments likely specify the rotation angles for the x-axis and y-axis tick labels, respectively.
 The values are in degrees.
 - `title_size`, `axislabel_size`, `ticklabel_size`: These arguments likely specify the font sizes for the title, axis labels, and tick labels, respectively.
 The values are in points.
-- `font`: This argument likely specifies the font to use for all text elements in the plot.
-The value 'Arial' refers to the Arial font.

 `````{admonition} Tip
 :class: tip